wealthsimple/ht6-workshop/README.md

-# ht6-workshop
+# Wealthsimple Hack The 6ix Workshop

-Some basic demos for a workshop at Hack The 6ix 2017.
+Some basic exercises and solutions for the Wealthsimple workshop on Functional Programming at Hack The 6ix 2017.